 In our tests, Bitcoin transactions were always charged a fee as well.
 The percentage varied so we have a feeling that it's based in part on the amount purchased as well as the bid/ask spread.
 There are no fees for buying or selling stocks or ETFs.

 Is My Money Safe?

+When it comes to data security, Cash App does use encryption in its app and on the website.
+It also uses fraud detection software.
 For additional security, you can take advantage of Cash App’s Security Lock feature, two-factor authentication, and your phone’s Face ID or Touch ID authorization processes.